Camden County residents bring safety concerns to local leaders after recent break-ins

 It was started by residents following a perceived lack of attention to local crime by town leaders and police.

-Haddonfield Safe says they want more police officers, overtime night patrols, and license plate readers on the township's major roads.
+Haddonfield Safe says they want more police officers, overtime night patrols, and license plate readers on the town's major roads.

 RELATED | String of attempted break-ins leave Camden County residents on edge